Best Selling Chopping boards

 b.
 Teak – Water-resistant, long-lasting, rich golden-brown color

-While teak wood is more expensive, it is naturally resistant to water and durable.
+While a teak wood chopping board is more expensive, it is naturally resistant to water and durable.
 It is softer on knives compared to acacia.
 Though teak wood is known to be harder than acacia, its effect on knives is soft.
 Depending on the composition of silica in the wood, it can sometimes be hard on knives.
 It is expensive and considered premium.
 The rich brown color adds an elegant touch to your kitchen.

 c.
 Mango – Sustainable, lightweight, soft on knives

 Mango wood is sustainable, easier to find, and extremely soft on knives.
 The mango wood chopping board is the best when you require maintaining your knife’s sharpness.
 Better than teak and acacia, mango wood is known to be easy to handle, lightweight, and eco-friendly.
+Mango wood is the preferred cutting boards for chopping vegetables.

 5. How to Care for Your Wooden Cutting Board